ycpcs/cs481-fall2018-101/assign/assign04.md

 Use [Violet UML](http://alexdp.free.fr/violetumleditor/page.php) to create your model.

-If your UML and/or OO modeling skills are rusty, **please see us**.
+If your UML and/or OO modeling skills are rusty, **please see your instructor[s]**.
 The ability to create a model of a system is hugely important, and potential employers are likely to ask OO modeling questions in job interviews.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---